codio/site/source/docs/teacher/classes/bulk-upload.html.md

 full_width: true
 ---

-Codio has a bulk upload feature that lets you export a CSV file from your school MIS systems and then import this into Codio.
+Codio has a bulk upload feature that lets you take an export of a CSV file from your school MIS systems and then import this into Codio.

 This import automates the creation of